atanasg/fb-hackercup-solutions/README.md

 competition round.
 This should prevent any cheating attempts.
 The goal is rather to share knowledge and exchange algorithmic ideas.

+:construction_worker: Solutions before 2018 are still missing from this repo.

 ## List of participation certificates
 * 2024: https://www.facebook.com/codingcompetitions/hacker-cup/2024/certificate/1509381779222851
 * 2023: https://www.facebook.com/codingcompetitions/hacker-cup/2023/certificate/1509381779222851